Gina Dirawi

 Gina Dirawi (غنى ديراوي; born 11 December 1990) is a Swedish television presenter, singer-songwriter, author, comedian, radio personality, and actress.
-While she is best known as the only woman ever to host Melodifestivalen on three occasions, she has also hosted Swedish awards ceremonies in Sweden like Kristallen, Grammis, and Guldbagge Awards.
-She has also had several of her own TV programmes and also released music, a book, and has acted in film and theatre.
+Best known as the only woman to host Melodifestivalen on four occasions, she has also hosted Swedish award ceremonies like Kristallen, Grammis, and Guldbagge Awards.
+She has also had several of her own programmes and also released music, a book, and has acted in film and theatre.
 In 2016, she played the lead role in the play Donna Juanita at the Stockholm City Theatre.

 Early and personal life

 Dirawi was born on 11 December 1990 in Sundsvall.
 She has three siblings.
 Her parents are Palestinian but had grown up in Lebanese refugee camps.
 She was the second of four children.
 Her father had first moved to Sundsvall to study, convinced by his parents, and had eventually returned to Lebanon to marry Dirawi's mother.
 Her parents ultimately settled in Sundsvall, followed by her paternal grandparents a couple of years later.
 Her grandfather was an imam in Sundsvall until his death in March 2011.

 She studied political science and rhetoric at Mid Sweden University.